 Securities Borrowed and Loaned - Securities borrowed and securities loaned are accounted for as collateralized financings and are recorded at the amount of the cash provided for securities borrowed transactions and cash received for securities loaned (generally in excess of market values).
 The adequacy of the collateral deposited for securities borrowed is continuously monitored and adjusted when considered necessary to minimize the risk associated with this activity.
-At December 31, 2010 and December 31, 2009, the Company had \$8.4 million and \$5.0 million, respectively, in securities borrowed.
-The collateral received for securities loaned is generally cash and is adjusted daily through the Depository Trust Company's ("DTC") net settlement process, and securities loaned is included in payable to broker-dealers and clearing organizations in the consolidated statements of financial condition.
+At December 31, 2010 and December 31, 2009, the Company had \$8.4 million and \$5.0 million, respectively, in securities loaned is included in payable to broker-dealers and clearing organizations in the consolidated statements of financial condition.
 Securities loaned generally represent client securities that can be pledged under standard margin loan agreements.
-At December 31, 2010 and December 31, 2009, the Company had \$8.1 million and \$7.2 million, respectively, of pledged securities loaned under the DTC Stock Borrow Program.
+At December 31, 2000 and December 31, 2009, the Company had \$8.1 million and \$7.2 million, respectively, of pledged securities loaned under the DTC Stock Borrow Program.